martinherweg/craft-plugin-downloader/README.md

 # Craft Plugin Downloader
-I created this module for Craft CMS 2 because I found it rather annoying to download a Plugins .zip File, extract it and copy it to my Project.
+I've created this module for CraftCMS 2, because I found it rather annoying to download a plugins .zip file, extract it and copy to my project.

-This module makes it as easy as typing `yarn craft-plugin-downloader install <github repo url>` in your terminal and we will download the Plugin, extract it and copy it to the craft Plugin folder.
+This module simplifies the process, so that you only need to type `yarn craft-plugin-downloader install <github repo url>` in your terminal and it will download the plugin, extract it and copy it to the defined CraftCMS plugin folder.

-If you don't use yarn please the explanation further down
+If you don't use yarn, please see the explanation further down.

 ## Installation